minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 ## Questions / Feedback / Remarks

-Please use our public GitHub repository for any questions: https://github.com/minvws/nl-covid19-notification-app-ios
+Please use our [public GitHub repository](https://github.com/minvws/nl-covid19-notification-app-ios) for any questions or remarks.